Video: Passengers rush to evacuate as United plane catches fire at gate - NewsBreak

 “At the gate, there were reports of smoke and fire under the aircraft.
 The plane safely made it to the gate where Denver Fire responded and quickly put out the small fire,” Figueroa said.

-Neither smoke nor fire was reported from inside the plane.Sources: Oklahoma County Jail inmate beaten to death by cellmate just 15 minutes after getting locked up
+Neither smoke nor fire was reported from inside the plane.Colorado 6-year-old dies after rattlesnake bite

 Video from a passenger shows the scene inside the cabin as the flight crew rushed people off the plane, telling them to leave their belongings behind.